tthew/free-me-from-the-feed/README.md

 Implemented with vanilla Javascript.
 Could be easily ported to other browsers or via extensions or Userscripts.

 No maintenance intended.
 This was a quick pet project to scratch an itch.
 Source provided as-is.
+Bug reports and Pull Requests invited, but please don't expect anything to happen quickly or ever at all.
+Feel free to fork and self maintain.

 Use at your own risk!

 ## License